AI Codex

 • Claude web and desktop chat

-The simple rule: if a human is sitting there typing, it's unchanged.
-If code is calling Claude on its own, it now spends from the credit pool.
+The simple rule was: if a human is sitting there typing, unchanged; if code is calling Claude on its own, it spends from the credit pool.

-Each plan gets a fixed monthly credit, billed at full API list rates:
+Each plan would have received a fixed monthly credit, billed at full API list rates:

 Pro $20